Wholesale inventory management: take charge of your stock

 1. Set a clear budget

-This should be the first step in your search.
-Setting a budget accomplishes two extremely important tasks.
-First and foremost, it helps you to understand the cost benefits in purchasing a wholesale inventory software.
-Secondly, it filters out products that don’t suit your budget, and ultimately yields a shorter list of products you would need to consider.
+First and foremost, it helps you to understand the cost benefits of purchasing wholesale inventory software.
+Secondly, it filters out products that don’t suit your budget and ultimately yields a shorter list of products you would need to consider.

 2. Shop around for different products and compare features

 Plenty of websites compare different software products and help you pick the right software for your business.
-For instance, you can take a look at directories like Capterra, or GetApp, and browse their inventory management software categories.
+For instance, you can take a look at directories like Capterra or GetApp, and browse their inventory management software categories.

 You can even create custom shortlists on Capterra and compare the features that they offer.
 This step will help you understand how different products stack up against each other and how they differentiate themselves from competition.
 It also filters out solutions that don’t have features that are essential to your business.